 Fortunately, you can enjoy fish in virtually countless ways.
 You can go Hawaiian and eat it raw in the form of poke or grill it up on your deck.
-You can clean a fish and even age the stuff.
+You can clean a fish and even age fish.
 Many types of fish are also great in pasta, sandwiches, or even tinned up as conservas.
 There are pretty much as many ways to prepare fish as there are delicious species swimming through the many vast oceans of the world.

-There are things to look out for when you’re combing through the fish selection of your favorite market.
+There are things to look out for when you’re combing through the fish selection of your favorite market, though.
 Look for terminology like “wild-caught” on labels, ensuring that the fishery is being treated with the care and sustainability it deserves, wherever that may be.
 A great resource is this handy app from the Monterrey Bay Aquarium in California.

 In short, you should be eating more fish, to the tune of at least a couple of times a week.
 These days, it couldn’t be much easier, as there are great online seafood stores.
 If you’re feeling at a loss for which direction to go, consider these uber-healthy options.

 Salmon is one of the more unique fish types, with its signature pinkish-red flesh and distinctive flavor.
-It’s a great beef steak substitute and much healthier, offering plenty of quality fatty acids, B vitamins, and more.
+It’s a great beef substitute and much healthier, offering plenty of quality fatty acids, B vitamins, and more.